LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/2015-08-13_LibCarp-lesson-one.md

 But it would also match `reorganise`.
 So there are a bunch of special syntax that help us be more precise.

-The first we've seen: square brackets can be used to define a list of range of character to be found.
+The first we've seen: square brackets can be used to define a list or range of characters to be found.
 So:

 - `[ABC]` matches A or B or C.
 - `[A-Z]` matches any upper case letter